Mc-Zen/quill/src/decorations.typ

 /// This function is passed the coordinates of the specified cell rows
 /// and columns.
 ///
-/// - columns (integer, array): Column indices for which to obtain coordinates.
+/// - columns (int, array): Column indices for which to obtain coordinates.
-/// - rows (integer, array): Row indices for which to obtain coordinates.
+/// - rows (int, array): Row indices for which to obtain coordinates.
 /// - callback (function): Function to call with the obtained coordinates.
 The
 ///     signature should be with signature `(col-coords, row-coords) => {}`.
 ///     This function is expected to display the content to draw in absolute